appvia/terraform-azurerm-wayfinder/modules/cloudaccess/README.md

 |------|-------------|
 | <a name="output_managed_identity_client_id"></a> [managed\_identity\_client\_id](#output\_managed\_identity\_client\_id) | The client ID of the created managed identity to use as spec.azure.clientID in your cloud access configuration |
 | <a name="output_managed_identity_tenant_id"></a> [managed\_identity\_tenant\_id](#output\_managed\_identity\_tenant\_id) | The tenant ID in which the managed identity exists, to use as spec.azure.tenantID in your cloud access configuration |

-## Updating Docs

-The `terraform-docs` utility is used to generate this README.
-Follow the below steps to update:
-1. Make changes to the `.terraform-docs.yml` file
-2. Fetch the `terraform-docs` binary (https://terraform-docs.io/user-guide/installation/)
-3. Run `terraform-docs markdown table --output-file ${PWD}/README.md --output-mode inject .`
 <!-- END_TF_DOCS -->